 Upstream of Station 70,000 (the first 2.3 miles below sediment augmentation), the channel elevation increased.
 Sediment inputs during this time formed bars, decreased pool depths, and generally aggraded the channel.
 Though low magnitude when averaged through the reach, this gain in elevation could be partially attributed to sediment augmentation efforts, with some additional sediment inputs from the breakthrough channel prior to 2019.
 The breakthrough channel is discussed further in Chapter 4.

 Moving downstream of the aggradational reach within the J2 Return Channel, the remaining length of channel upstream of the North Channel confluence continued to degrade during the first few years of the sediment augmentation experiment.
 Thalweg and average cross-sectional elevation decreased, and the reach surrounding Station 70,000 experienced the most negative change.
 Within this reach, meanders grew and migrated downstream.
 Although already incising, the reach experienced a large magnitude incisional event in 2019.
 Since 2019, when high flows occurred and the breakthrough channel was closed, bed elevations in this reach have been stable though sinuosity has continued to increase.
-Meander expansion andmigration downstream indicate that substantial lateral migration and vertical incision are both occurring in this section.

 Lateral migration recruits additional sediment to the channel and is therefore not considered a negative outcome, but increased lateral migration can result in lowered channel slope, which in turn may affect planform.
 In the remaining braided section of the J2 Return Channel, both width and slope increase steadily in the downstream direction.
 We estimate that the increase reflects an approximate slope threshold of 0.001 for channel planform transition between wandering and braided in this area (Station 65,000–60,000).
 As meanders continue to expand and add channel length in this vicinity, slope is expected to decrease accordingly and shift the planform transition further downstream.
 It is possible that upstream portions of the J2 Return Channel have adjusted to a relatively constant slope that yields a consistent wandering planform and may not evolve further under the current discharge and sediment regime.
 However, without sediment augmentation, and with the 2019 blockage of sediment and flow inputs from the breakthrough channel, the previously adjusted channel length is subject to additional change.